Logo Bayernportal

 Procedure details

 According to the Atomic Energy Act (§ 9a AtG), the federal states must set up state collection points for the acceptance and interim storage of radioactive waste.
+These are used for the proper collection, treatment and forwarding of radioactive waste to federal facilities for final disposal

 The Bavarian state collection point accepts radioactive waste,